 The ITS ABA program is designed for children diagnosed with Autism Spectrum Disorder.
 This program helps children to expand their activities of daily living skills while incorporating fine and gross motor as well as language development.
 Behavior Analysts perform a comprehensive evaluation to learn what each child's deficits are and what triggers possible negative (maladaptive) behaviors.
-They work with the family and other therapists the child interacts with to develop a positive plan of action with goals so that an individualized program emerges.
+They work with the family and other therapists the child interacts with to develop a positive, effective plan of action with goals so that an individualized program emerges.

 The Centers for Disease Control define Autism spectrum disorder (ASD) as a “developmental disability that can cause significant social, communication and behavioral challenges.
 There is often nothing about how people with ASD look that sets them apart from other people, but people with ASD may communicate, interact, behave, and learn in ways that are different from most other people.
 The learning, thinking, and problem-solving abilities of people with ASD can range from gifted to severely challenged.
 Some people with ASD need a lot of help in their daily lives; others need less.”

 - not point at objects to show interest

 - have trouble relating to others or not have an interest in other people at all

 - avoid eye contact and want to be alone